Sociology and Anthropology Department

 About Brian Miller

-Dr. Miller’s sociological interests include American suburbs (particularly their development, culture, and housing) and cities, culture, mixed-income housing developments, McMansions, social network site use among emerging adults, and American evangelicalism and culture.
+Dr. Miller’s sociological interests include American suburbs (particularly their development, culture, depictions in media, and housing) and cities, culture, mixed-income housing developments, McMansions, social network site use among emerging adults, and American evangelicalism and culture.
 Dr. Miller and his wife, Karen, live in Warrenville.
 His hobbies include watching the Chicago Cubs, Chicago Bears, and Chicago Bulls, playing the piano, playing basketball, reading all sorts of non-fiction works, and blogging about his sociological interests and observations at legallysociable.com.

 Dr. Miller's CV.